Gymnastics: Still rings

+Andrei Muntean performing on parallel bars at the 2015 European Artistic Gymnastics Championships.

 The rings are suspended on wire cable from a point 5.75 m from the floor.
 The gymnast grips the rings and must perform a routine demonstrating balance, strength, power, and dynamic motion while preventing the rings themselves from swinging.
 At least one static strength move is required, but some gymnasts may include two or three.
 A routine ends with a dismount.

 Vault

 Gymnasts sprint down a runway, which is a maximum of 25 m runway in length, before hurdling onto a springboard.
 They then land momentarily inverted on the hands-on the vaulting horse or vaulting table (pre-flight segment) and propel themselves forward or backward off that platform to a two-footed landing (post-flight segment).
 In advanced gymnastics, multiple twists and somersaults may be added in the post-flight segment before landing.
 Successful vaults depend on the speed of the run, the length of the hurdle, the power the gymnast generates from the legs and shoulder girdle, the kinesthetic awareness in the air, how well they stuck the landing, and the speed of rotation in the case of more difficult and complex vaults.